Professional realtor email signatures (with examples)

 8. Your latest real estate listings

-Given the fact that your realtor email signature will be seen by potentially thousands of recipients a day, you want to showcase the latest properties you have available.
+Given that your realtor email signature will be seen by potentially thousands of recipients a day, you want to showcase the latest available properties.
 This could be with a display banner that links to a landing page, video content that shows a virtual tour, or a gallery on social media platforms like Instagram or Pinterest.

 You don’t just have to promote property listings though.
 Your email signature can easily be modified to use a different call-to-action.
 So, you could push your latest achievements, new content you’ve created, or an open-house event promotion.
 Whatever you do, make sure it works to inspire potential customers and present you in the best possible light.